 I stooped and grabbed the gun just as he pounced on me, the force of impact driving me into the opposite wall.
 I turned as I crashed into the drywall, nearly breaking through it, and fired.

 Grimaldi staggered back from the third shot that hit his chest.
 By the fourth, fifth, and sixth, he was stumbling, barely able to keep his footing.
 The seventh took him down, and he fell into a seated position, propped up by his arms.
 I stood up, pointing the barrel of the gun at his head.

 Grimaldi transformed in front of me, his wolf form shrinking, evaporating until it was just the man in front of me.
 Bleeding.
 Bloody.
-His eyes wide, innocent – terrified.
+His eyes wide, innocent—terrified.
 Sympathy, the last ploy of a dying man.

 “Help me,” he whimpered.

 Those words.
 Those two words.
 I hated myself for hesitating when I heard those words.
-But then he spoke again.
+But he spoke again.

-“Help me, Orobas,” he said, and my sympathy drained.
+“Help me, Orobas.”
+My sympathy drained.